We use cookies to give you the best experience and help us improve our website.

 Find out more about how we use cookies.

-Latest News Group Life insurance | Your questions answered
+Latest News Group life insurance | Your questions answered

-Group Life insurance | Your questions answered
+Group life insurance | Your questions answered

 What is a Group Life insurance?

-What is a group life insurance scheme?
+What is group life insurance?

-Who is covered by a group life insurance scheme?
+Who’s covered by group life insurance?

 When does a group life insurance scheme pay out?

-And are there any exclusions on a group life insurance policy?
+Are there any exclusions on a group life insurance policy?

 Do any of the benefits paid out affect the employees’ pension planning?